phlundblom/esphome-p1mini/README.md

 > [!WARNING]
 > Custom components, such as this one, are deprecated by ESPHome according to [this page](https://esphome.io/components/sensor/custom) and are expected to stop working in future releases of ESPHome.
 The current version is tested with ESPHome version `2023.12.5`.

-If anyone has experience converting a custom component into an [External component](https://esphome.io/components/external_components), feel free to contribute!
+I am working on converting this into an [External component](https://esphome.io/components/external_components), but there is currently no estimate on when that might be done!

 ## Verified meter hardware / supplier
 * [Sagemcom T211](https://www.ellevio.se/globalassets/content/el/elmatare-produktblad-b2c/ellevio_produktblad_fas3_t211_web2.pdf) / Ellevio, Skånska Energi